- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 “While AWS focused on serving scale-out cloud native applications, we architected our cloud platform to solve a different engineering problem: to run scale-up, I/O-centric enterprise applications that require higher availability and security.” – Diginomica

 Part of this quote is more marketing positioning than a reflection of reality.
 Here are some interesting points.

 - Scalability: It is unlikely that Virtustream can scale up to more than AWS, that it has higher availability than AWS.

 - I/O: The points around I/O might be correct.

-Security: Private cloud/hosting is considered to be a good fit for customers with the highest security requirements.
-But it is difficult to make the argument of higher security than AWS considering all of the security clearance focused government entities that use AWS.
+Security: Private cloud/hosting is considered a good fit for customers with the highest security requirements.
+But it is difficult to argue higher security than AWS, considering all of the security clearance focused government entities that use AWS.

 The Comparison Matrix Provided